hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 Next screenshot shows the TeXstudio in action.
 ![TeXstudio main screen](resources/texstudio-main-screen.tiff)

-After the installation of the TeXstudio, confifure it according the screenshot bellow.
+After the installation of the TeXstudio, configure it according the screenshot bellow.
 ![TeXstudio configuration](resources/texstudio-configure-build.tiff)

 Contributions to this book will be handled by the Git and the GitHub.
 So, [create an account](https://github.com/join) on the GitHub if you don't have one already.
 You will use Git to make versions of your changes and the GitHub [pull requests](https://help.github.com/articles/using-pull-requests) to send me your changes.